 Our Climate Adaptation and Community Resilience Work

-ICLEI-USA now offers custom service packages to communities interested in diving in to detailed adaptation planning processes.
-ICLEI USA provides capacity building and technical assistance to local governments in climate adaptation and resiliency planning.
-The fee-for-service package includes expert guidance annually from staff for developing a climate adaptation plan, providing preliminary climate impact analysis and resources to conduct a comprehensive risk and vulnerability assessment, planning guidance for setting adaptation objectives and targets, implementation assistance, progress reports and check-ins, and recognition throughout our network of more than 1,000 local governments globally.
+ICLEI USA now offers custom service packages in conjunction with the Temperate adaptation planning software for communities interested in diving in to detailed adaptation planning.
+We provide capacity building and technical assistance to local governments in climate adaptation and resiliency planning.
+The fee-for-service package includes expert guidance annually from staff for developing a climate adaptation plan, providing preliminary climate impact analysis and resources to conduct a comprehensive risk and vulnerability assessment, planning guidance for setting adaptation objectives and targets, implementation assistance, progress reports and check-ins, and recognition throughout our network of more than 1,500 local governments globally.
 Additional services are available for local government staff training, equitable community outreach and stakeholder engagement, performance-based resilience planning, and climate science research.
-See our Adaptation Services Brochure for more information.

 American Geophysical Union’s Thriving Earth Exchange (TEX) program matches communities with earth and space scientists to lay strong, scientifically based foundations for climate action and adaptation planning.
 ICLEI partnered with TEX for a facilitated workshop with scientists and 12 communities, including ICLEI members Reno and Missoula.
 In 2017, ICLEI worked with members Antioch, East Lansing, and Savannah as part of the Resilience Dialogues, a public-private collaboration to connect communities with the most appropriate resources.
 ICLEI acted as a community network lead to help scientists, experts and city staff deliver a set of resiliency questions and connect threats to resource.